 City’s performances were up and down as they lost at home to Barnsley but then put up a good display by beating Port Vale 2-0 away.
 The board brought in Darren Wassell on loan from Derby to try and bolster the squad however results were worse as they then lost 3-1 at Crystal Palace before a humiliating 4-1 defeat at 3rd Division Lincoln City in the First Leg of the Coca Cola Cup.
 The Blues got some pride back beating Birmingham 1-0, Eddie McGoldrick making his debut for City after signing on loan from Arsenal.
 However with the chance to make amends in the 2nd leg of the Coca Cola Cup, City amazingly lost again with Lincoln racking up a 5-1 aggregate win.

-City the went on to lose 2-0 at Sheffield United and two days later Steve Coppell was appointed as City’s new manager, before a 2-2 draw at QPR and then the ‘consistently inconsistent’ Blues lost 2-0 at Reading then beat Norwich 2-1 at home, before losing 1-0 at Maine Road to Wolves .
-Steve Coppell brought in Simon Rodger on loan from Crystal Palace, and he made his debut in a 3-2 victory at Southend , before City lost again, 2-0 at Swindon .Then a shock announcement from the club; After just ten games in charge Coppell amazingly resigned on what was cited as ‘health grounds’.
+City the went on to lose 2-0 at Sheffield United and two days later Steve Coppell was appointed as City’s new manager, before a 2-2 draw at QPR and then the ‘consistently inconsistent’ Blues lost 2-0 at Reading.
+McGoldrick’s loan was then made a permanent move with City paying Arsenal £300k and The Blues then went on to beat Norwich 2-1 at home, before losing 1-0 at Maine Road to Wolves .
+Steve Coppell had sent Gerry Creaney on loan to Ipswich but brought in Simon Rodger on loan from Crystal Palace, and he made his debut in a 3-2 victory at Southend , before City lost again, 2-0 at Swindon .Then a shock announcement from the club; After just six games in charge Coppell amazingly resigned.
+We will never really know what happened behind the scenes, however Coppell’s statement stated “I’m not ashamed to admit that I have suffered for some time with huge pressure I have imposed upon myself, and since my appointment this has completely overwhelmed me to such an extent that I cannot function in the job the way I would like to, As this situation is affecting my wellbeing I have asked Feancis Lee to relieve me of my obligation to manage the club”

 Moving into December and another defeat, 3-0 at Wolves , followed by a 3-2 home win over Bradford and then three further defeats on the trot, 2-1 at Oldham , 1-0 at home to Port Vale and 2-0 at Barnsley .